Zekfad/dart_lints/README.md

 ## Configs

-Drop-in replacements for Flutter's or Dart's default config (preference is given to usage of inferred types where it's possible):
+Drop-in replacements for Flutter's or Dart's default config (preference is given to the usage of inferred types where it's possible):

 * `package:zekfad_lints/recommended.yaml` - Same as
   `package:zekfad_lints/untyped/dart.yaml`.